 Even when a patient has one refractive error or astigmatism, using their Custom Vision Map gives your surgeon a road map of your eye’s irregularities.

-This incredible advancement in technology has allowed the LASIK surgeons at SightMD in Long Island to help their patients achieve the visual results desired.
+This incredible advancement in technology has allowed our LASIK surgeons to help their patients achieve the visual results desired.